ricsanfre/pi-cluster/docs/_docs/pxe-server.md

 title: PXE sever
 permalink: /docs/pxe-server/
 description: How to deploy a PXE server for netbooting server auntoinstall for x86 cluster nodes.
-last_modified_at: "24-06-2023"
+last_modified_at: "04-12-2024"
 ---

 Ubuntu server autoinstallation can be done through network using PXE ([Preboot eXecution Environment](https://en.wikipedia.org/wiki/Preboot_Execution_Environment)). x86-64 systems boot in either UEFI or legacy (“BIOS”) mode (many systems can be configured to boot in either mode).
 The precise details depend on the system firmware, but both modes supports the PXE specification, which allows the provisioning of a bootloader over the network.

 See details in Ubuntu's documentation: ["Ubuntu Advance Installation - Netbooting the server installer in amd64"](https://ubuntu.com/server/docs/install/netboot-amd64)

 A PXE server will be deployed in the Cluster for automatically autoinstall Ubuntu 22.04 in x86 nodes.
-This PXE server will be deployed in `gateway` node, leveraging DHCP and TFTP server `dnsmasq` can provide, and adding a Kick-start web service for serving cloud-init files and ISO live image.
+This PXE server will be deployed in `node1` node, installing a TFTP server and a Kick-start web service to serve cloud-init files and ISO live image.
+DHCP service, running in `gateway`, has to be configured to provide the proper boot options.

 Install process is like this
 1. The to-be-installed machine boots, and is directed to network boot.